zenx5/terminal-i2/README.md

 # Terminal i2

 ## Description
 With this module you can create interactive menus in your terminal.
-Use the `Menu` class provided by the module for this.
+Use the `createMenu` class provided by the module for this.
 This is a first version and we will add other functionalities.

 ## Installation